bennymaliti/AWS-Projects/eCommerce Application High Availability/README.md

 The scalability is the most crucial aspect of the architecture to handle high traffic loads and adjust the number of instances based on demand.

-For a full comprehensive step-by-step guide, please visit the full post: [High Availability E-commerce Application Architecture on AWS](H
+For a full comprehensive step-by-step guide, please visit the full post: [High Availability E-commerce Application Architecture on AWS](https://medium.com/@bennymaliti/high-availability-e-commerce-application-architecture-on-aws-5eebac06975b)